stevef1uk/artificial_mind/docs/THINKING_MODE_README.md

 ## 🎯 Overview

-The Thinking Mode feature adds introspection capabilities to your AGI system, allowing you to:
+The Thinking Mode feature adds introspection capabilities to your Artificial Mind system, allowing you to:

 - **See the AI's thoughts** as it processes requests
 - **Stream reasoning in real-time** via WebSockets/SSE